bigcompany/big/README.md

 [and many more...](http://github.com/bigcompany/resources/)

-Customization of the default reflection logic is always available, and simple.
+Customization of the reflection logic is always possible and simple.
+If a use-case not covered by the reflected interface is required, a simple lower-level API is always available.

 ## Example Apps